JoaoCostaIFG/tvvs/assignments/3_boundary_value_analysis/3_report.md

 ### Identify the parameters

-`strTime` is string representing time in 3 components:
+`strTime` is a string representing time in 3 components:

 - hours (hh);
 - minutes (mm);